 Let’s look at what employment law covers, as well as the reasons for it to exist in the first place.

-If you need immediate support, get in touch with one of the team here.
+If you need immediate support, get in touch with one of the Croner experts here.

 What is employment law?

 It is legislation that governs employer and employee relationships, including trade unions.
 Many of the laws look to outline and protect UK workers’ rights and employees’ rights.
-We find employment rights in the UK in various acts, regulations and laws.
+We find employment rights in the UK in various acts, regulations, laws and statutory code of practice.

-You must abide by employment law and it’s important to have a good understanding of their obligations.
+You must abide by employment law and it’s important to have a good understanding of your obligations.

 Failing to follow these correctly and violating employee rights in the UK could allow staff to bring claims to an employment tribunal.